Pakistan Army chief appointment process to start today: Report

 The tenure of General Bajwa ends on November 29 and the appointment of the new chief is likely to take place before November 27.

-The government, its allies and the military establishment were on the same age regarding the consultation process for the appointment, according to a source quoted by the publication.
+The government, its allies and the military establishment were on the same page regarding the consultation process for the appointment, according to a source quoted by the publication.

 The report added that the Sharif government is hopeful that President Dr Arif Alvi will not create any 'hurdle' in the selection process.
 Pakistani media reports have suggested that the president could hold up the notification for up to 25-days.